 Victoria is full of beautiful places a short drive from Melbourne.
-If Covid restrictions mean you're not able to visit in person right now, don't worry: many of the state's nature and wildlife is restricted during this time of social-distancing, many remain open to the public via live-stream.
+If Covid restrictions mean you're not able to visit in person right now, don't worry: many of the state's nature and wildlife destinations can come to you – on live-stream.

 1. Penguin Burrow on Phillip Island

-Phillip Island's Penguin Parade may be shut, but the island's cutest residents can still be viewed, via an onsite Penguin cam.
-This live-stream feeds directly from a burrow, where the Little Penguins like to congregate for a bit of R&R, after a hard day's swimming and fishing.
+View Phillip Island's cutest residents through the onsite Penguin Parade cam.
+This live-stream feeds directly from a burrow, where the Little Penguins like to congregate for a bit of R&R after a hard day's swimming and fishing.

 2. Parks Victoria

-Head to the Parks Victoria YouTube channel, to see what they've been up to and experience Victoria's diverse natural environment, from the comfort of your home.
+Head to the Parks Victoria YouTube channel to see what's going on and experience Victoria's diverse natural environment from the comfort of your home.
 Learn about local conservation projects and future volunteer activities.
 Discover wild locations and tag along with park rangers on location.

 3. Animal House at the Zoos

-Keen to catch up with the critters at Melbourne and Werribee Zoo in person, you can tune in to see what they're up to, via the Animal House.
-Both zoos have set up live-stream cameras in the enclosures of several of their star residents.
-See the very cute snow leopard cubs snooze in their nesting box.
-Catch the giraffes and zebras going about their daily business of mainly munching on breakfast, lunch and dinner.
+Keen to catch up with the critters at Melbourne and Werribee Zoos?
+Tune in with Animals at Home.
+Live-stream cameras in the enclosures star several of our favourite residents.
+See the snow leopard cubs snooze in their nesting box.
+Catch the giraffes and zebras going about their daily business – mainly munching on breakfast, lunch and dinner.
 Watch the mighty lions laze around in the sun.
 Or tune in to see Ed the Fiordland Penguin strut his stuff across the screen.

-The Nature Conservancy Australia have set up two webcams, monitoring the residents of the rocky-reefs of Port Phillip Bay.
-An above-reef camera streams a live-feed from Pope's Eye, which has been claimed by Australasian Gannets and Black-faced Cormorants.
-Dive deep with the Reef Cam's underwater camera, to keep up with Port Phillip Bay's marine life.
+Nature Conservancy Australia has set up two webcams, monitoring the residents of the rocky reefs of Port Phillip Bay.
+An above-reef camera streams a live-feed from Pope's Eye, which has been claimed by Australasian gannets and black-faced cormorants.
+Dive deep with the Reef Cam's underwater camera to keep up with Port Phillip Bay's marine life.
 Look out for fish, seals and even dolphins.